GlossProject/docs/examples.rst

 Adding a user menu
 ---------------------

-Content Dropping Examples
+Content Drop Examples
 ''''''''''''''''''''''''''''
 Gloss provides drop classes which make it possible to remove/hide aspects of your layout that you don't want to be shown.
 These can be removed everywhere, without exception, using the 'gl-drop' class or more selectively uing things like 'gl-front-drop'

-Advanced Examples
+Other Examples
 ''''''''''''''''''

 Activating custom grids